GSA/search.digitalgov.gov/_posts/2014-05-28-govbox-jobs.md

 tags: govbox jobs how-to
 ---

 One of the most common search tasks is to look for current job openings.
-To help searchers quickly find relevant jobs we've created the Jobs GovBox.
+We created the Jobs GovBox to help searchers quickly find relevant jobs.

 When you [turn on the Job Openings GovBox](/manual/display-overview.html), searchers looking for jobs on your site will see up to three relevant jobs listings on your results page.